anhsirk0/fetch-master-6000/README.md

 ## Options
 if for some reason fm6000 is unable to detect packages or any other options,
-you can specify these options from command line
+you can specify these options through commandline args
 ### For example

 ```bash